Desktop47-02.jpg

 OVERVIEW

-Puglia, commonly referred to as the heel of Italy’s boot, like Portugal and Croatia, has become increasingly popular.
-While not as central as Lazio, Umbria, or Tuscany, its allure lies in its breathtaking seaside, rich history, endless olive groves -the most in all of Italy, and of course, trulli-enchanted villages.
+Like Portugal and Croatia, Puglia—commonly referred to as the heel of Italy’s boot—has become increasingly popular.
+While not as central as Lazio, Umbria, or Tuscany, its allure lies in its breathtaking seaside, rich history, and endless olive groves—the most in all of Italy—and, of course, trulli-enchanted villages..

 It is not necessary to visit all of Puglia’s six provinces.
-However, less than a week is not enough time to experience the region.
-Therefore, after much thought, we split our stay between Brindisi in the countryside near the Adriatic Sea, and Lecce, a beautiful Baroque city about an hour away from the Ionian sea, commonly known as the “Maldives of Italy.”
+That said, less than a week isn’t enough time to truly experience the region.
+Therefore, after much thought, we split our stay between Brindisi—in the countryside near the Adriatic Sea—and Lecce, a beautiful Baroque city about an hour from the Ionian Sea, often called the “Maldives of Italy.”

 BRINDISI & BARI